-Changes in the underlying market conditions during 2020/21 has resulted in a decrease in the discount rate, and an increase in the inflation assumptions used in valuing Cadent's pension liabilities.
+Changes in the underlying market conditions during 2020/21 has resulted in changes to the discount rate and inflation assumptions used in valuing Cadent's pension liabilities.
 These changes, amongst other factors, have contributed to the pension liability recognised on an IAS 19 basis at 31 March 2021 increasing to £6,020m (2020: £5,575m), resulting in a decrease to the overall surplus of 54%.